eyebiz/UnRAR-Release/README.md

 # UnRAR-Release

-# Unpacking stuff and learning to use SharpCompress
+# Unpacking stuff and learning to use SharpCompress and multi-threading